Since the borders have opened, Japan seems to have become the IT place to be, everyone and their grandma wants to go to and I don’t blame them.

 2. Eating out

 Don’t get me wrong, it is 100% possible to be vegan in Japan.
 More and more cafes are popping up and some chain restaurants have started serving vegan options.
+Here are three of the most reliable chain restaurants with vegan options in Japan.

 Of course, it’s much easier and cheaper if you cook at home.

-However, if you’re coming on holiday to visit Japan, you don’t necessarily want to be cooking all the time.
+However, if you’re coming on holiday to visit Japan, you don’t want to be cooking if you can help it.

 Being a foodie, I love discovering new places to eat out!
 My no.1 favourite thing is just that, – discovering good food and cute cafes in a new destination, I find it so exciting!